Bilal-Tayh/RONWM/README.md

 run: java main trace-path cells-num

-trace-path: is the path of the trace, the trace should be a .txt file.
+trace-path: is the path of the trace, the trace should be a ".txt" file, this can be achived by running (tcpdump -q -n -t -r data.pcap >> trace.txt).

 cells-num: the size of Samples Per NMP.

 #  The results